aws-samples/eks-workshop/content/weave_flux/installweaveflux.md

 Install fluxctl in order to get the SSH key to allow GitHub write access.
 This allows Flux to keep the configuration in GitHub in sync with the configuration deployed in the cluster.

-{{% notice info %}}
-The steps below assume you are installing in a Cloud9 Linux instance.
-If you are using Mac you can *brew install fluxctl*.
-Otherwise, check the [fluxctl documentation](https://github.com/weaveworks/flux/blob/master/site/fluxctl.md).
-{{% /notice %}}

 ```
 sudo wget -O /usr/local/bin/fluxctl https://github.com/weaveworks/flux/releases/download/1.12.3/fluxctl_linux_amd64
 sudo chmod 755 /usr/local/bin/fluxctl